 With frequent power outages caused by bad weather, many Wallowa residents choose alternative fuels like wood, oil and propane, which stay on when the power goes out.
 This makes them ineligible for some Energy Trust incentives.

-After the storm, Energy Trust received support from Oregon Public Utility Commission to make its incentives available to all residential customers of Pacific Power in Wallowa, regardless of how they heat their homes.
+After the storm, Energy Trust created flexibility to make its incentives available to all residential customers of Pacific Power in Wallowa, regardless of how they heat their homes.
 Incentive offers are designed to lower or eliminate the upfront cost of energy-saving improvements like installing high-efficiency windows and insulation.

 A study of local power use showed people heating with alternative fuels often supplement with electric heat, so energy-saving projects could still help lower their energy use and costs.
 What’s more, Wallowa’s population is on average older with lower median incomes and limited access to services available in larger communities.
 This means many of the residents already face a high energy burden.